javier25987/InglesConElProfe/PresenteSimple.md

 | cercanos | this     | those  |
 | lejanos  | that     | these  |

-that es el unico el cual se le puede abrviar el verbo to be
+solo con that puede abreviar el verbo to be

 | normal  | abreviado |
 |---------|-----------|
 | that is | that's    |

-## verbo to be
+## Verbo to be

 | conjugacion | forma corta | negacion     | forma corta              |
 |-------------|-------------|--------------|--------------------------|